 Where to stay in Freycinet National Park

-I would highly recommend a stay at the Edge of the Bay resort – I know it is expensive but this place is somewhere you will never forget.
-As I said previously probably one of the best located places we have ever stayed in the world and is very popular so book early to avoid disappointment!
+I would highly recommend a stay at the Edge of the Bay resort.
+Although pricy this is somewhere you will never forget.
+It is probably one of the best located places we have ever stayed anywhere in the world.
+It is very popular so book early to avoid disappointment!